July 31, 2004

 Explosions, fireballs, confetti canons, stage blood -- it takes a lot to fuel a Kiss concert.
 But there was a time, before the painted rockers' '70s breakthrough, when any onstage special effects were of the decidedly low-tech variety.

-"In the club days, of course, we could not do very much of anything," recalls bassist Gene Simmons, one of two founding members currently in the band along with singer-guitarist Paul Stanley.
+of anything," recalls bassist Gene Simmons, one of two founding members currently in

 "I remember there was a red pail.
 And on the pail of what should have been water, it said 'Fire' on the outside, as in, 'In case of fire, use this pail.'
 And most people thought there was water inside the pail.